gitmujoshi/mlprovenance/docs/comprehensive_guide.md

 ## Executive Summary

-This guide provides a comprehensive framework for implementing model provenance tracking and safety mechanisms in machine learning systems.
-It addresses the critical need for accountability, transparency, and trust in AI systems through systematic tracking of model lineage and implementation of safety checks.
+This guide provides a comprehensive framework for implementing model provenance tracking and safety mechanisms in machine learning systems with blockchain integration.
+It addresses the critical need for accountability, transparency, and trust in AI systems through systematic tracking of model lineage, implementation of safety checks, and immutable blockchain-based audit trails.

 ## Table of Contents